Notes to the consolidated financial statements for the year ended 31 December 2019

-Power sales are carried out on both regulated and unregulated power markets.
+Energy sales are carried out on both regulated and unregulated energy markets.
 Regulated market revenue is based on the application of authorised tariffs as approved by the Federal Antimonopoly Service and Regional Energy Commission of Russian Federation.
 Revenue is recognised on a monthly basis upon the delivery of the electricity and heat.

 The amounts of revenue and expenses of self-produced and consumed electricity volume are shown net for presentation purposes based on selling prices on a day-ahead market.
 Management believes that such presentation provides more relevant and meaningful information about the operation of the Group.

 Dividends and related taxation thereon are recognised as a liability in the year in which they have been declared and become legally payable.